-According to the Google Webmaster Central Blog, Google will soon be launching another update aimed at minimizing webspam and reducing the visibility of sites that fall short of the search giant’s quality guidelines.
+According to a post published on the Google Webmaster Central Blog, Google will soon be launching another update aimed at minimizing webspam and reducing the visibility of sites that fall short of the search giant's quality guidelines.
 The post indicates that approximately 3% of all search queries will be affected.

 New Ways to Solve Old Problems